eaglesky/system-design/fileSystemDesign.md

 * Use multiple machines to store these files
 * No need to support file search for now, as it is usually not a necessary feature.

+## Examples
+* GFS and HDFS.
+HDFS was implemented by people who originally worked on Google GFS.
+GFS is closed source, while HDFS is open source.

 ## Service
 * Peer-to-peer
 * Master-slave